Drishtantr/Word-Maze-Generator/README.md

 # Word Maze Generator
-A web app built using Python Flask and other Web Techs.
-It accepts 15 words and generates a 18x18 crossword puzzle of the words!
+A web app built using Python Flask and other Web Technologies.
+It accepts 15 words and generates an 18x18 crossword puzzle of the words!

 ## Table of Contents